HomeSpecialties › Otolaryngology (ENT)

 How competitive is it?

-ENT is consistently one of the hardest surgical specialties to enter, and RACS publishes enough to show it.
-In its Guide to Surgical Selection, Otolaryngology (Australia) ran about 78 applicants for 12 offers in 2019, 83 for 10 in 2020, 68 for 16 in 2021, 65 for 21 in 2022 and 54 for 13 in 2023 — so depending on the year only somewhere between roughly one in eight and one in three applicants is made an offer (a ratio derived from RACS's two published figures).
-Counted by commencement year, ASOHNS/RACS list around 10–24 new trainees a year over the last decade.
-That places ENT among the lowest-offer surgical specialties alongside neurosurgery, cardiothoracic and plastics.
-The national applicant-to-place ratio and the number of accredited training posts aren't published as single figures, so the applicant-versus-offer counts above are the best published guide.
-For workforce scale, the AIHW (drawing on the national health workforce dataset) recorded about 500 ENT specialists employed in Australia in 2023, around 82% of them mainly in private practice and about 87% in major cities — a small, heavily metropolitan and heavily private workforce.
+In its Guide to Surgical Selection, RACS lists Otolaryngology (Australia) at about 78 applicants for 12 offers in 2019, 83 for 10 in 2020, 68 for 16 in 2021, 65 for 21 in 2022 and 54 for 13 in 2023 — so depending on the year only between roughly one in eight and one in three applicants is made an offer.
+By commencement, ASOHNS/RACS list around 10–24 new trainees a year over the last decade, placing ENT among the lowest-offer surgical specialties alongside neurosurgery, cardiothoracic and plastics.
+The national applicant-to-place ratio and the number of accredited posts aren't published.
+The AIHW recorded about 500 ENT specialists in Australia in 2023.

-Unaccredited time: In practice, effectively yes — there's no formal rule, but the referee requirement (8 surgical referees, at least 2 ENT surgeons) and the clinical-rotation prerequisites mean almost everyone does unaccredited ENT/service-registrar time before selection.
+Unaccredited time: In practice, effectively yes — there's no formal rule, but the referee requirement (a minimum of 8 OHNS/ENT consultant referees, up to 12 surgical) and the clinical-rotation prerequisites mean almost everyone does unaccredited ENT/service-registrar time before selection.
 RACS/ASOHNS don't publish a required or typical number of years.

 Sources: RACS — 2024 Guide to Surgical Selection (2025 intake): applicant vs offer charts, ASOHNS — 2027 Intake OHNS SET selection (offers by year), RACS — Otolaryngology Head and Neck Surgery (Australia) specialty page, AIHW — ear, nose and throat specialists workforce (2023).